 Changes in occlusion

-Some long term users have reported a change in their occlusion.
+Some long-term users have reported a change in their occlusion.
 While pulling the jaw forward for 8 hours or more per day, you could potentially run the risk of your jaw remaining in the forward position once the piece is removed.
-The muscles can become accustom to resting in this position and remain there.
+The muscles can become accustomed to resting in this position and remain there.
 However, this side effect is not of extreme prevalence.

 One of the least common side effects is loose teeth.
 This is most commonly experienced by those who already have an existing issue with their teeth which is further irritated by using an oral appliance.
 Once again, this is not a common side effect but it is something that you should be aware of.

 Keep in mind that an over the counter oral appliance should not be used for the treatment of sleep apnea without the close supervision of a doctor.
 There are a plethora of excellent studies which highlight some of the side effects of a snoring mouthpiece.
 A few of them are here here and here.

 The anti-snoring mouthpiece is one of the most highly effective stop snoring solutions available.
 With over 100 different products to choose from, deciding which one to buy can be challenging.

 As a snorer and product reviewer, I have tried many of these devices and created a list of recommended devices that will help to make this decision much easier.Share This Post: